-The two-mile green strip of land in Washington, DC that reaches from the Capitol building to the Lincoln Memorial is a National Park and a great place to walk and enjoy.
+The Washington Mall is the two-mile green strip of land in Washington, DC that reaches from the Capitol building to the Lincoln Memorial is a National Park.
+It’s a great place to walk and enjoy.
 Here are some of the highlights and landmarks right down the center of this Washington Mall.
 And a word of warning: On a map, this looks like a small park you can easily jaunt along from end to end.
 Those two miles seem very long when you’re on the ground, especially in 90+ degree heat, but we walked the distance on more than one day of our recent trip.
 The sights are worth the effort!

 This post contains affiliate links.
 Clicking on them may result in a commission being paid if you purchase afterwards.
 This is at no extra cost to you.
 All opinions are always my own.